Published online Jan 21, 2019. doi: 10.3748/wjg.v25.i3.330

 Published online: January 21, 2019

-To determine whether NKX6.3 might protect against gastric mucosal atrophy by regulating Aβ production.
+To investigate whether NKX6.3 might play a critical role in the development of gastric mucosal atrophy by regulating Aβ production.

-We identified NKX6.3 depletion induced cell death by cell count and Western blot assay.
-Production and mechanism of Aβ oligomer were analyzed by enzyme-linked immunosorbent assay, Western blot, immunoprecipitation, real-time quantitative polymerase chain reaction and immunofluorescence analysis.
-We further validated the correlation between expression of NKX6.3, Helicobacter pylori CagA, Aβ oligomer, apolipoprotein E (ApoE), and β-secretase 1 (Bace1) in 55 gastric mucosae.
+We examined whether NKX6.3 depletion induces cell death by cell count and Western blot assay.
+Production and mechanism of Aβ oligomer were analyzed by enzyme-linked immunosorbent assay, Western blot, immunoprecipitation, real-time quantitative polymerase chain reaction and immunofluorescence analysis in HFE-145 non-neoplastic gastric epithelial cells and gastric mucosal tissues.
+We further validated the correlation between expression of NKX6.3, Helicobacter pylori CagA, Aβ oligomer, apolipoprotein E (ApoE), and β-secretase 1 (Bace1) in gastric mucosae.

-NKX6.3 inhibits gastric mucosal atrophy by regulating Aβ accumulation and inflammatory reaction in gastric epithelial cells.
+These data strongly suggest that NKX6.3 inhibit gastric mucosal atrophy by regulating Aβ accumulation and inflammatory reaction in gastric epithelial cells.